SumeyyaAktas/SumeyyaAktas/README.md

 # Hi, I am suak7

 <p>I am currently a freshman Computer Science student, aspired to pursue low-level programming with a focus on kernel and device driver development!
-My recent work includes Artorias–a custom x86 bootloader with EHCI (USB 2.0) controller support.
-Please feel free to check it out below.</p>
+My recent work includes Artorias–a custom 32-bit x86 bootloader with EHCI (USB 2.0) controller support.
+Please feel free to check out more of my projects below.</p>